eslamdyab21/AMRs-in-Warehouse-Systems/Graduation-Project-Documentation/Data/database-servers@36.md

 In each server we executed the same database (our database) with the same tables, columns, constraints, and triggers.
 Also, we run all the servers on the same PC to ensure same hardware specifications.
 [You can check the codes here.](https://github.com/eslamdyab21/AMRs-in-Warehouse-Systems/tree/feature/data/36/database-servers)

 For each server we'll execute 2 main statements, INSERT, and UPDATE, as they give us much time while integrating with our Python code compared to Python's execution speed.
-Also, we'll execute the same statements in the three servers to avoid many variables while evaluating the performance.
+Also, we'll execute the same statements in the 3 servers to avoid many variables while evaluating the performance.
 So, let's explore the results!

 1. MySQL Server
    - INSERT statement